FactorCat vs Ente Auth: Open Source vs Push Approve

 - Self-hosting.
 You can run your own Ente server.
 FactorCat is a managed service.

 - E2E encryption by default.
 Ente Auth encrypts all tokens end-to-end with no cloud-managed option.
-If you want maximum security with no choices to make, that's simpler.
+If you want maximum security with no choices to make, that is simpler.

 - No token limit.
-Ente Auth doesn't cap the number of tokens on the free tier.
+Ente Auth does not cap the number of tokens on the free tier.

 Where FactorCat is better